ifexception/taskable/README.md

  * wxwidgets (3.1 +)

 Ensure that when you have started Visual Studio that the _CMake Server_ does not give any warnings about missing packages.
 You can now use Visual Studio to build the project.
-Currently only _Visual Studio 2017_ is supported to the version of CMake being used by Visual Studio.
+Currently _Visual Studio 2019_ is supported to the version of CMake being used by Visual Studio.

 ### Linux
 `//TODO`